Jake Burger Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 15th in the league.
+- The Blue Jays pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays have the 16th-ranked team ERA across all league pitching staffs (4.37).
+- The Blue Jays have the 14th-ranked team ERA among all MLB pitching staffs (4.18).

-- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs allowed (30 total, 1.3 per game).

-- The Blue Jays are sending Berrios (1-3) to the mound for his fifth start of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts through 21 2/3 innings pitched.
+- Kikuchi (3-0) gets the starting nod for the Blue Jays in his fifth start of the season.
+He has a 3.80 ERA in 21 1/3 innings pitched, with 20 strikeouts.

-- The righty's most recent appearance was on Thursday against the Houston Astros, when he tossed seven innings, surrendering two earned runs while allowing three hits.
+- In his last time out on Friday against the New York Yankees, the left-hander tossed six innings, giving up one earned run while surrendering four hits.

-- The 28-year-old has an ERA of 6.23, with 8.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .259 batting average against him.
+- The 31-year-old has an ERA of 3.80, with 8.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.